Need Help? Give us a call.

 3. You have ongoing credit payments, and not enough income to support more

-If your business has credit card or other debt, you must have reasonable income coming in to support those debts as well as any new loan payment.
-Your income, minus ongoing credit repayments, is typically calculated in order to determine your real income, just to make sure that a new small business loan doesn’t completely empty your wallet.
+If your business has a credit card or other debt, you must have reasonable income coming in to support those debts as well as any new loan payment.
+Your income, minus ongoing credit repayments, is typically calculated in order to determine your real income.
+This is to make sure that a new small business loan doesn’t completely empty your wallet.
 Which is something you should hope for, too!
 This concept is called debt-service coverage ratio and is a term you should get to know if you plan on searching for financing.

 4. Your business plan is problematic (or non-existent)